aditya0929/Vegetable-Image-Classification/README.md

 ![image](https://github.com/aditya0929/vegetable-image-classification/assets/127277877/c8d094de-1cf0-43f7-bdcc-6ac0b4997c7d)
 ![image](https://github.com/aditya0929/vegetable-image-classification/assets/127277877/cba220ab-2df5-4ca1-a798-44f9adac8f15)

-Since the models' high levels of accuracy(96% and above) means that most of their pictures will be almost havin similar predicted labels with little room for mistake, the anticipated labels for the lemons are visualised as follows.
+Since the models' high levels of accuracy(96% and above) means that most of their pictures will be almost havin similar predicted labels with little room for mistake, the anticipated labels for the vegetables are visualised as follows.

 **Throughout the project,**